dallenbaldwin/WeNeedToEat/README.md

 -  [ ] Give contextual clues via color outlines or background colors when incorrectly adding a meal
 -  [ ] Order Meals Alphanumerically in Meal Table
 -  [ ] Order Tags Alphanumerically in Meal Table
+-  [ ] order by buttons
 -  [ ] Add Ingredients for each Meal to be able to search with.
+-  [ ] Don't let the meals table expand indefinitely in browser.
+Figure out what to do with mobile